Guidelines and Policies for Registered Student Organizations

 - Flyers or announcements cannot be taped to walls, elevators or the railings in the School of Business Administration.

 - Flyers, table toppers, or stickers on cups should be approved by Don Stanwick at firstname.lastname@example.org.

 - All flyers or announcements should be left with Karen Blekicki at email@example.com.
 Flyers or announcements for political advertisements, including for individuals running in campus elections, are not permitted unless an organization is sponsoring a program that will include cultural credit.

-- For a full description of the Library's posting policy, please go to http://www2.stetson.edu/library/policies_solicitation.php.
+- For a full description of the library's posting policy, please refer to the library's Policies page.

 - Allen Hall

 - All posters are required to go through Lisa Guenther at firstname.lastname@example.org.
 She will also place them on boards in the building, including the one by the front door on the inside.
 To post in the auditorium, organizations are required to contact the Cooperative Collegiate Fellowship.